-After you've reviewed your lease and know your state’s landlord-tenant laws, the next step is to consider your best options for selling a rental property in Indianapolis:
+After you've determined what you can and can't legally do, the next step is to choose your best options for selling your rental property in Indianapolis:

 1. Sell to your tenant

 Instead of going through the time-consuming process of listing on the multiple listing service (MLS), why not speak with your tenant and see if they're interested in buying?
 They just might say yes if they've been renting for a long time.